On this page

 For customers on Growth and Enterprise plans:

 Keep request sizes under 1 MB with fewer than 2000 events per request.
-When you exceed these size limits, you get a 413 error.
+If you exceed these size limits, you get a 413 error.

-If you have high volume and concerned with scale, partition your work based on device_id or user_id.
-This ensures that throttling on a particular device_id (or user_id) doesn't impact all senders in your system.
-If you use a proxy service to send events to Amplitude, make sure that throttling forwards to your clients, instead of letting spammy clients slow down a partition of work in your system.
+If you have high volume and need to scale, partition your work based on device_id or user_id.
+Partitioning ensures that throttling on a particular device_id or user_id doesn't affect all senders in your system.
+If you use a proxy service to send events to Amplitude, make sure that throttling forwards to your clients, so that spammy clients don't slow down a partition of work in your system.

 Information for partner integrations

-If you have an event ingestion integration with Amplitude, you need to send your integration's assigned partner ID in the event payload.
+If you have an event ingestion integration with Amplitude, send your integration's assigned partner ID in the event payload.

-For help finding your integration's partner ID and a payload example, see Create an Event Ingestion Integration.
+To find your integration's partner ID and a payload example, refer to Create an Event Ingestion Integration.

 All-zero device IDs: Limit Ad Tracking enabled